FAForever/wiki-pages/Play/Learning-SupCom/General-1v1-Guide.md

 Radar lets you see the immediate area around your expansions (and base).
 A T1 radar will give you some warning of enemy raids but it is not too useful in helping you raid.
 You can build radars on harder to reach places (plateaus, closed off areas) or you can build them close to your advancing armies.
 These will allow you to see more and aid you in raiding but they are vulnerable to bombers, and the forward radars will likely be lost once you retreat.
 You can later get T2 and T3 radars, which allow you to see further, but also cost more power to run.

-## General guidelines for different map sizes
+## General guidelines for map sizes

 ### Without water
 - **5x5**